 During a war with the philistines, King Saul and his sons were killed (2 Samuel 1).
-David, “lamented with this lamentation over Saul and over Jonathan his son” (2 Samuel 1:17).
+David lamented Saul and Jonathan (2 Samuel 1:17).
 Then, David was proclaimed a king in Hebron (2 Samuel 5-8).
 And he conquered the Jebusite-held town of Jerusalem, which he made the capital of the new united kingdom and to which he moved the sacred Ark of the Covenant (2 Samuel 6).

-David wanted to build a temple for the Lord (2 Samuel 7:1–2).
-But God informed David through the prophet Nathan that he would not be the one to build His temple because he had shed much blood (1 chronicles 22).
-But God added that David’s son, Solomon, would be the one to carry on that task.
-So, David humbly accepted God’s wish (2 Samuel 7:18; 2 Samuel 7:18–29 ).
+The New king wanted to build a temple for the Lord (2 Samuel 7:1–2).
+But God informed him through the prophet Nathan that he would not be the one to build His temple because he had shed much blood (1 chronicles 22).
+But God added that his son, Solomon, would be the one to carry on that task.
+So, the king humbly accepted God’s wish (2 Samuel 7:18; 2 Samuel 7:18–29 ).
 But he collected great material for the temple’s reconstruction (1 Chronicles 29).

 David and Bathsheba

-On one night, David saw Bathsheba, the wife of Uriah the Hittite, one of his great warriors at war, and he sent for her and slept with her.
+On one night, the king saw Bathsheba, the wife of Uriah the Hittite, one of his great warriors at war, and he sent for her and slept with her.
 So, she got pregnant.
-To cover his sinful act, David called Uriah back from battle, thinking, he would sleep with his wife.
+To cover his sinful act, the king called Uriah back from battle, thinking, he would sleep with his wife.
 But Uriah who was an honorable man refused to be with his wife while his troops were at war.
-So, David ordered that Uriah be sent to the fire line to be killed in battle.
+So, the king ordered that Uriah be sent to the fire line to be killed in battle.
 Then, David took Bathsheba as his wife (2 Samuel 11).

-Although David was forgiven, the fruits of his sin brought sad consequences in his children in the life of Amnon who raped Tamar his sister, causing Absalom (Tamar’s brother) to kill Amnon (2 Samuel 13).
-This was followed by and Absalom’s plot against King David (2 Samuel 16).
+Although David was forgiven, the fruits of his sin brought sad consequences in his children as seen in the life of Amnon who raped Tamar his sister, causing Absalom (Tamar’s brother) to kill Amnon (2 Samuel 13).
+This was followed by Absalom’s plot against his father (2 Samuel 16).

 The Psalms are attributed to King David, a tribute to his legendary faith, humility and great devotion to God.
-The Bible calls David “the sweet psalmist of Israel” (2 Samuel 23:1).
-David was a poet and musician in his own right (1 Samuel 16:15–23; 2 Samuel 23:1; Amos 6:5).
+The Bible calls this godly man “the sweet psalmist of Israel” (2 Samuel 23:1).
+For he was a poet and musician in his own right (1 Samuel 16:15–23; 2 Samuel 23:1; Amos 6:5).
 He was a man of deep love, great charity, bravery and unwavering faith.
 For this, God honored him by bringing the Messiah from his seed (Matthew 1:1; Luke 3:31).